 They are not harmful to healthy people, but can cause problems for those who are seriously ill.
-There germs do not cause more serious infections than other germs, but are more difficult to treat using antibiotics.
+There germs do not cause more serious infections than other germs, but it is more difficult to choose the right antibiotic to treat them.